intnull/videotop/README.md

-# WARNING
+# WARNING!
-This program is still under heavy development!
+This program is still under heavy development.

-# DESCRIPTION
+# Description
 **Videotop** is a free console browser for online videos, written in python with vim-like keybindings.

-# USAGE
+# Usage
 If you are already familiar with vim the controls should be pretty intuitive.
 There are two modes: command mode and browse mode.